Oil Painting for Beginners - Everything You Need to Know to Get Started

 One of the downsides of animal hair brushes is that they don't maintain their tips, especially in smaller-size brushes.
 Animal hair brushes also tend to shed more hair into your work.
 That said, there are some methods that help these brushes last and keep their shape.
 For example, some artists use a small amount of hair gel to shape their brushes.
 Others use Brush Shaper.

 For capturing small details, I prefer synthetic brushes and Silverwhite is the brand that I find myself coming back to.
-These brushes are not very expensive and have lasted me a long time.
+These brushes are not very expensive and have lasted me a relatively long time.
 The smaller round brushes in particular have been superior to other brands.

 For beginners, a simple set of round brushes is a fine place to start.

+The palette knife is another tool that some artists use.
+Palette knives are often used to create a thick texture sometimes referred to as impasto technique.
 Look up “palette knives and oil painting” on YouTube if you’d like to see how different artists use these tools.
 If you’d like to try one or two out, Blick makes a great basic line of palette knives.

 Canvases and Panels